Fort Arkansas |

 (1818 - 1860), Wallula

-Originally this was Fort Nez Percés, a North West Co. fur post at the confluence of the Walla Walla and Columbia Rivers until 1821 when it was acquired by the Hudson's Bay Co. and renamed (HBC records cover 1827 - 1832).
-Its size was 200-feet square, with an outer wall 20-feet high, armed with four cannon and ten swivel guns.
+Originally this was Fort Nez Percés, a North West Co. fur post located on the Columbia River about one-half mile north of the mouth of the Walla Walla River.
+Acquired by the Hudson's Bay Co. in 1821 and renamed (HBC records cover 1827 - 1832).
+It was originally a 100-foot square timber stockade, but burned in 1841 and then rebuilt with adobe at 200-feet square, with an outer wall 20-feet high, armed with four cannon and ten swivel guns.
 It was once considered to be the strongest fort west of the Rockies, and a major stop on the Oregon Trail.
 Attacked by Indians in 1855.
 The British finally abandoned the post in 1860, and it later burned down.
 The actual site is now under the waters of the Columbia River's McNary Dam.

 This area was also the site of a Wallula Indian campsite at which the Lewis and Clark Expedition stayed in 1806.
 The exact site is under Lake Wallula.
 About 12 miles north of here is a campsite of the Lewis and Clark Expedition (1805) in Sacajawea State Park.